-To ensure that there will be a response to a transmission need identified by the NYDPS/NYPSC, the NYDPS/NYPSC may request the appropriate Transmission Owner(s), as identified by the NYDPS/NYPSC, to propose a transmission solution for a transmission need driven by Public Policy Requirement(s) identified by the NYDPS/NYPSC.
-Costs incurred by a Transmission Owner in preparing a proposed solution in response to a request by the NYDPS/NYPSC will be recoverable under Section 31.5.6.
+To ensure that there will be a response to a transmission Public Policy Transmission nNeed identified by the NYDPS/NYPSC, the NYDPS/NYPSC may request the appropriate transmission solution for a transmission need driven by Public Policy Transmission

+Transmission Owner(s) or Other Developer, as identified by the NYDPS/NYPSC, to propose a

+NeedRequirement(s) identified by the NYDPS/NYPSC.
+Costs incurred by a Transmission

+Owner or Other Developer in preparing a proposed transmission solution in response to a request by the NYDPS/NYPSC will be recoverable under Section 31.5.6.